shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 "Ok, now that that's over," Ersie mouthed to herself.
 "Let's test this out."
 She walked up and down the workshop, and around various obstacles.
 Not surprisingly, it was easier to balance once her form stopped changing.
 It was finally time for the jump test.
 She jumped in the air.
 She barely landed back on her feet.
 Taking a moment to balance, she righted herself.

 "Ok!
 Test successful.
 Now to get out of these boots and back to normal."
 She sat on a counter and unlatched the boots.
-When the last latch was unbuckled, she could hear her heart pounding in her chest.
+When she unbuckled the last latch, she could hear her heart pounding in her chest.

 She let out an audible sigh.
 "Finally!
 It was rather suffocating not being able to make noise."